 Canon 1300D versus Olympus E-M10

 The Canon EOS 1300D (called Canon T6 in some regions) and the Olympus OM-D E-M10 are two digital cameras that were revealed to the public, respectively, in March 2016 and January 2014.
 The 1300D is a DSLR, while the E-M10 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (1300D) and a Four Thirds sensor.
+The cameras are based on an APS-C (1300D) and a Four Thirds (E-M10) sensor.
 The Canon has a resolution of 17.9 megapixel, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon 1300D and the Olympus E-M10 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).